liberland/Constitution/Liberland-constitution.md

   * **§II.11(7)** Should any Agent or Member of the Public Administration be found by the Assembly Committee to be in breach of the rules of conduct binding him or her in the official capacity, the Committee shall have the power to punish him or her financially according to the relevant law; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
   * **§II.11(8)** The Assembly Committee shall only deal with the matter for which it was established and shall disband no later than one year after its creation.
 * **§II.12.** The power to initiate a legislative procedure shall lie with the Cabinet only.
-  * **§II.12(1)** This power shall be exercised only once a year upon the State of the Republic Address by submitting a Bill to the Assembly.
+  * **§II.12(1)** This power shall be exercised once a year only by submitting a Bill or Bills to the Assembly upon the State of the Republic Address on the 13th day of April.
-  * **§II.12(2)** A legislative procedure shall involve the Assembly debating on and passing or rejecting a Bill submitted by the Cabinet.
+  * **§II.12(2)** A legislative procedure shall involve the Assembly and Council debating on and passing or rejecting any Bills submitted by the Cabinet.
-  * **§II.12(3)** The Assembly shall be under obligation to vote on all Bills submitted by the Cabinet until the next State of the Republic Address.
+  * **§II.12(3)** The Assembly and the Council shall be under obligation to vote on all Bills submitted by the Cabinet until the next State of the Republic Address.
-  * **§II.12(4)** Any Bill which is rejected by the Assembly in a vote shall be considered lost and shall not be revived unless by resubmission by the Cabinet upon another State of the Republic Address.
+  * **§II.12(4)** Any Bill which is rejected by the Assembly or the Council shall be considered lost and shall not be revived unless by resubmission by the Cabinet upon another State of the Republic Address.
 * **§II.13.** Any Bill proposed to the Assembly by the Cabinet upon the State of the Republic Address shall be debated and voted on once only.
   * **§II.13(1)** The Bill proposed by the Cabinet shall be made public prior to the Assembly's debate.
   * **§II.13(2)** No vote whatsoever shall take place unless the Bureau of the Assembly has published a schedule of the affairs of the Assembly.